-- (a) Loss of ground on the strip (cf. t.28) - t.102 A competitor who crosses the lateral boundaries of the strip is penalized by the loss of one meter of ground. - (b) Refusal to award a touch actually made - t.103 Although a competitor may in fact have touch his opponent on the target, this touch may be disallowed, either because it did not arrive during the period of time during which fencing is allowed, or because the competitor had crossed the boundaries of the strip, or because of defects in the electrical equipment, or because violence was involved in the making of the touch, or because of other reasons as laid down in the Rules (cf. t.18, t.20-t.22, t.26ss, t.32, t.41, t.45, t.46, t.53s, t.60, t.66ss, t.70, t.73, t.80, t.87, t.114, t.120).

-(c) Award of a touch which has not in fact been received

-t.104 A competitor may have a touch awarded against him which he or she or she has not in fact received, either because he or she or she has crossed the rear limit of the strip (cf. t.27), or because he or she or she has committed an offence which has prevented his opponent fencing (a flèche attack which jostles the opponent, a corps à corps at foil or saber, the use of the unarmed hand while fencing, etc.) (cf. t.120).

-(d) Exclusion from the competition

-t.105 A competitor who, while fencing, commits certain violent or vindictive actions against his opponent, or who does not fence to his utmost ability, or who profits from a fraudulent agreement with his opponent, may be excluded from the competition.
+- (a) Loss of ground on the strip (cf. t.28) - t.102 A competitor who crosses the lateral boundaries of the strip with one or both feet is penalilzed by the loss of one metre of ground. - (b) Refusal to award a touch actually made - t.103 Although a competitor may in fact have touched his opponent on the target, this touch may be disallowed, either because it did not arrive during the period of time during which fencing is allowed, or because the competitor had crossed the boundaries of the strip, or because of defects in the electrical equipment, or because violence was involved in the making of the touch, or because of other reasons as laid down in the Rules (cf. t.18, t.20-t.22, t.26ss, t.32, t.41, t.45, t.46, t.53s, t.60, t.66ss, t.70, t.73, t.80, t.87, t.114, t.120). - (c) Award of a touch which has not in fact been received - t.104 A competitor may have a touch awarded against him which he has not in fact received, either because he has crossed the rear limit of the strip (cf. t.27), or because he has committed an offence which has prevented his opponent fencing (a flèche attack which jostles the opponent, a corps à corps in foil or saber, the use of the unarmed hand while fencing, etc.) (cf. t.120). - (d) Exclusion from the competition - t.105 A competitor who, while fencing, commits certain violent or vindictive actions against his opponent, or who does not fence to his utmost ability, or who profits from a fraudulent agreement with his opponent, may be excluded from the competition.

-A competitor who is excluded from a competition may not continue to take part in that competition, even if he or she or she is already qualified for promotion to the next round.
-He or she or she loses the right to his individual classification and the place that he or she or she occupied remains unfilled; but the points obtained by the fencer up to the moment of his expulsion remain valid for the classification of the team in the team event, providing that he or she or she actually takes part in that team event.
+A competitor who is excluded from a competition may not continue to take part in that competition, even if he is already qualified for promotion to the next round.
+He loses the right to his individual classification and the place that he occupied remains unfilled; but the points obtained by the fencer up to the moment of his expulsion remain valid for the classification of the team in the team event, providing that he actually takes part in that team event.